marcusjensen15/Node-Blog-Production-Version/README.md

 # Notes on the application

+IN THIS VERSION, REGISTER NEW USERS IS HIDDEN.

 Personal blogging site for Marcus Jensen.
 The admin user can: login, edit posts, and delete posts.
 Any non-logged in user can see the posts, but don't have full CRUD functionality.

 Eventually, I will hide the 'New User' tab on the Navbar, as I don't want random people creating accounts, loggin in, and writing entries to my blog.
 As of now, this blog contains no real posts, and is a test deployment used for learning services.